pep6067/Feather-Light/README.md

 ##  Purpose: What *is* Feather Light? 🎯

+Feather Light is your machine’s second brain.
+It logs, encrypts, summarizes — without ever needing to be told.
+It works like a ghost.
+Feeds like a mirror.
+Reflects like a journal.
 At its core, **Feather Light** is a:
 **Privacy-first activity logging & local AI summarization framework for Windows.**

 But it is far more than that.